ciuzaak/Claude-Telegram-Bot/README.md

 This code was based off of [Lakr233's ChatBot-TGLM6B](https://github.com/Lakr233/ChatBot-TGLM6B).
 Huge thanks to Lakr233 for making their code available!

+The client library for Claude API is [anthropics's anthropic-sdk-python](https://github.com/anthropics/anthropic-sdk-python).

 The **unofficial** API for Google Bard can be obtained by following the instructions in [acheong08's Bard](https://github.com/acheong08/Bard).